buddyjojo/worli/README.md

 Built for simplicity and compatibility.

-Unlike Botspot's flasher that only works on Debian, this script is meant to be more simpler and work on any distro with bash (or potentially bash compatible, e.g. `zsh`), `wimlib`, `parted`, and NTFS support (`mkfs.ntfs` command).
+Unlike Botspot's wor-flasher that only works on Debian and is a bit bloated, this script is meant to be more simpler and work on any distro with bash (or potentially bash compatible, e.g. `zsh`), `wimlib`, `parted`, and NTFS support (`mkfs.ntfs` command).

-  > NOTE: For now this script won't work on mac due to the absence of parted.
+  > NOTE: For now this script won't work on macOS due to the absence of parted.

-Also you can use your own ISO and even a WIM*
+Also you can use your own ISO and even a modified install.wim*

-*\* Custom WIM not recommended*
+*\* A modified install.wim still requires an iso for the boot.wim and boot files*

 ## INSTRUCTIONS: